- Photo Name

 - Catherine Herridge

-Herridge has reported on some of the most impactful national and international security stories of our time, including the 9/11 terrorist attacks from New York City, the military trials for the alleged suspects at Guantanamo Bay, Special Counsel Robert Mueller’s Russia report, and the House impeachment proceedings.
-In May 2019, Herridge interviewed President Donald Trump after the Mueller report was released.
-Herridge has also reported from Afghanistan, Iraq, Qatar, Israel, Northern Ireland, Russia, as well as the former Yugoslavia.
+Herridge has previously reported on some of the most impactful national and international security stories of our time, including the 9/11 terrorist attacks, the military trials for the alleged suspects at Guantanamo Bay, Special Counsel Robert Mueller’s Russia report and the House impeachment proceedings.
+Herridge has also reported from Afghanistan, Iraq, Qatar, Israel, Northern Ireland, Russia and the former Yugoslavia.

 Her book, The Next Wave: On the Hunt for al Qaeda’s American Recruits, exposed the post-9/11 threat of homegrown terrorism, how social media is the lifeblood of the digital jihadist, and the profound influence of the first American on the CIA’s kill or capture list, Anwar al-Awlaki.